esciencecenter-digital-skills/2024-09-24-ds-intermediate-python/index.md

 <hr/>

+<h2 id="ticket-discounts">Ticket discounts</h2>
+<h3 id="early-bird-discount">Early Bird Discount</h3>
+Register within the first week of open registration and receive a 25% discount on your participation fee.
+Don’t miss out on this opportunity to secure your spot at a reduced price!

+<h3 id="group-discount">Group Discount</h3>
+Bring your team along and benefit from our group discount.
+Groups of five or more participants are eligible for a 25% discount.
+For more details and to register your group, please email us at training@esciencecenter.nl.

 {% comment%}
 CODE OF CONDUCT
 {% endcomment %}
 <h2 id="code-of-conduct">Code of Conduct</h2>

 {% if info.carpentry == "ds" %}
 <p>